 New York, New York – NYC is my home base, so how could I not mention it?
 It’s hard to beat the iconic buildings, the graffiti, the pizzazz, the sunsets, the bridges, and the history.
-Whether you’re eloping on a rooftop, saying your vows with an incredible skyline view in New Jersey or Brooklyn, or tying the knot at City Hall, reserve several hours for photos in Central Park, Brooklyn Bridge, or some of NYC’s hundreds of landmark locations.
+Whether you’re eloping on a rooftop, saying your vows with an incredible skyline view in New Jersey or Brooklyn, or tying the knot at City Hall, reserve several hours for photos in Central Park, Brooklyn Bridge, or at some of NYC’s hundreds of landmark locations.
 If you’re eloping in New York City and want to get the best views of the skyline, here’s a hint: they’re not in Manhattan.

 Joshua Tree, California – It’s one of the top places in the country to elope for its crazy cactus-type-tree scenery and boulder-ridden dessert landscape.
 Along with Yosemite, it’s one of the most popular spots to photograph in 2019.
 While summertime is dreadful (I once got hiking sunburns through my Keens that lasted for 6 months…in April), fall and winter are quite lovely, and sometimes even cold.
 Joshua Tree is uber-popular for eloping in California, and with good reason.
 There’s a certain magic about Joshua Tree, and while many wedding photographers like to use trendy filters on this place, I think its vibrant, unique colors and lovely sunsets need no filter.
-But nighttime…you WILL want to stay up during these times.
+But come nighttime…you WILL want to stay up during these times.
 Plus, you could get a Neowise Joshua Tree shot!
 How epic would a comet be in this landscape?!

 Yosemite, California – THE most popular elopement spot in the country, methinks.
 Right now, it’s hard to get permits due to COVID.
 In 2021 and 2022, the roads to many of the best photo spots will be undergoing roadwork, meaning it will be very hard to get there unless you fancy a 20-mile round-trip hike to the top.
 But either way, there are tons of beautiful spots in the park, and no need to take the same ol’ photo (even though it’s epic).